Brookside Mansion Tours

 The University of Saint Francis offers tours of the historic Richardsonian masterpiece, Brookside Mansion.
 Formerly known as the Bass Mansion, the summer home for the Bass family has been restored, thanks to generous gifts from alumni, friends, foundations, corporations, faculty and staff.

 These guided one-hour tours allow visitors to step back in time to an era when extraordinary craftsmanship and artistic touches were the standard for wealthy families like the Basses.
 The restoration also includes the modern comforts of an elevator for access to all floors and air conditioning to accommodate working offices for several university departments.

 Tours cost $5 per person (free to USF alumni, faculty, staff and students Jan.-Oct.) and are available by advance reservation only.
 Reservations can be made for Tuesday mornings or Thursday afternoons.
 Groups of 10 or fewer can be accommodated on each tour.
 Unescorted tours are only available in December, during USF’s Christmas in the Castle celebration.

-To make reservations, email or call the Brookside Mansion coordinator at 260.399.8051.
+To make reservations, just fill out the form below or call the Brookside Mansion coordinator at 260.399.8051.
 USF student groups may schedule tours at any time during normal business hours by contacting the coordinator.